fluent/fluentd-docs-gitbook/guides/apache-to-minio.md

 $ curl http://localhost/
 ```

-Or you can use the Apache benchmarking tool for bulk generation:
+Or you can use the Apache Bench for the bulk request generation:

 ```
 $ ab -n 100 -c 10 http://localhost/
 ```

-Wait until the data gets flushed from the buffer (you can adjust the
+Wait until the data gets flushed from the buffer (you can adjust the flush
-flush interval using the `timekey` and `timekey_wait` options above).
+interval using the `timekey` and `timekey_wait` options above).
+Then you will
-Then you will see the aggregated log data on Minio:
+see the aggregated log data on Minio:

 ![Minio](/images/minio-screenshot.png)